by Google

 I have very few hobbies, almost none.
 My hobby is my job, and I realize that's not quite right.
 I started working out, so sometimes some yoga, fitness, Netflix...but most of the time when I'm not working, I spend with my husband.

-What activities do you and your husband have in common?
+What activities do you have in common with your husband?

 What are you planning for the future?
 Also regarding Sexual Education personally.